Ali40999/Student-Event-Management-System/README.md

 DELETE	/api/registrations/{id}	Cancel a registration

 🧪 Testing
-Use Swagger or Postman for testing all endpoints.
+Use Swagger or Postman for testing all endpoints

-📸 Screenshots

 📂 Project Structure
 Copy